brillout/wildcard-api/readme.md

 Such API is not generic and,
 from the perspective of a thrid party, a Wildcard API doesn't make sense.
-(Nor does any custom API / RPC-like API.)
+(Nor does any custom API or RPC-like API.)

-But if your goal is to retrieve and mutate data from your frontend, then Wildcard offers a simpler alternative.
+But if your goal is to retrieve and mutate data from your frontend, then Wildcard offers a simple alternative.
-(So does a custom API / RPC-like API.)
+(So does any custom API or RPC-like API.)

 The advent of REST and now GraphQL spur the rise of vast ecosystems of third-party apps.
 That's wonderful.
 But sadly,
-their success also cast a shadow over RPC, even though RPC is, and always was, a great way of communicating between two remote processes.
+their success is casting a shadow over RPC, even though RPC is (and always was) a great way of communicating between two remote processes.

 <b><sub><a href="#faq">&#8679; TOP  &#8679;</a></sub></b>
 <br/>